FarFlyField/OSRE_DELIVERABLE/README.md

 *   hard    memlock     unlimited
 ```

-11. Reboot the machine
+11. Reboot the machine, which will take a while, and may require you to try to reopen/reconnect to your machine.

 ```
 sudo reboot
 ```
 The steps above allows you to setup everything needed to run the experiments.
-Again, do not install any of the above in this repository, install them at your local.
+Again, do not install any of the above inside this repository, install them at your local, or the outside directory of the current directory.

-## 2. Navigate into the correct directory and run the experiments.
+## 2. Navigate into the Datastall and run the experiments
+Please head into **datastall** directory and checkout the README in there.
+Once you have completed the instructions on that README and know how to checkout the reproduced data, come back to this README and I will show you how to use the scripts to reproduce the graphs.

+## 3. Reproduce the graphs